inobulles/bob/README.md

 TODO

 - wren is okay with `wrenGetListCount` on a `*Sequence`, which happens because `IS_LIST` on a sequence value returns true (it shouldn't right? because that breaks things when doing `AS_LIST` on it to get a `ValueBuffer` afterwards...)
+- the same problem as above seems to happen with foreign type slots
 - speaking of which, it'd be nice to have a little documentation on *getting* element counts and elements from lists in C, rather than just setting